 11.05 Findings Outside of Inspector’s Qualifications

 Inspectors sometimes identify issues or violations outside of the inspector’s qualifications or expertise.
-In these cases the inspector is responsible for (1) determining if an immediate threat to public or worker health or safety exists, and if one does exist to notify licensee management immediately, and (2) determining if the issue is better addressed by an inspector with different qualifications.
+In these cases, the inspector is responsible for (1) determining if an immediate threat to public or worker health or safety exists, and if one does exist to notify licensee management immediately, and (2) determining if the issue is better addressed by an inspector with different qualifications.
 Inspectors may follow issues outside of their qualifications or expertise with the concurrence of an NRC manager responsible for the area associated with the issue and the inspector’s supervisor.

 The inspector’s time associated with the issue is charged to the baseline procedure that best corresponds to the issue.